arnodelorme/wp15/usecase-2.4/README.md

 Where `ERP_CORE_BIDS_Raw_Files` is the input folder and `ERP_CORE_usecase_2.4.A` the output folder.
 The absolute paths need to be provided for the pipeline to run smoothly.

-> **Note**: The matlab function must be in the matlab path or the terminal is located in the folder where the ERP_Core_WB.m function is.
+> **Note**: The MATLAB function must be in the MATLAB path or the terminal is located in the folder where the ERP_Core_WB.m function is.

 ### Cleaning up